 - Consider implementing a steam trap management program.
 Even a well maintained steam system will experience failure in up to 10 per cent of its traps within a one-year period.
 Up to 15 per cent steam generated energy savings can be achieved.

 Compressed air.
 Compressed air systems use up to 10% of total industrial electricity in Australia, and up to 50 per cent of the compressed air used by industrial businesses can be avoided.
 By introducing regular checks and repairing compressed air leaks a business can save thousands of dollars per year.
 For example, an 8mm (hole) compressed air leak increases electricity energy use by $7,500/year assuming 2,000 hours annual operation and an average electricity cost of 15c/kWh.
-Learn about improving the efficiency of compressors.
+Learn how to improve the efficiency of compressors.

 Appropriately sized pump and fan motors.
 Check that pump and fan motors are appropriately sized for the load.
 A large number of motors are at least 20 per cent oversized for the load and therefore use more energy than what is required.
 Learn more about how to improve the efficiency of pumps and fans.